Orbifoldt/advent-of-code-2022/src/main/kotlin/day21/README.md

 For part one I just constructed a tree from the expression, that made it pretty straight forward.

 For part two I immediately had to think about Newton's method.
 I struggled a bit with doubles, but they quickly yielded NaNs.
 Then I tried using BigDecimal.
 It took me a while to figure out how to correctly set the number of digits behind the decimal point.
-Once I did I found that it converges insanely fast, so probably a simple linear approximation could have worked too...
+I got insanely fast convergence, and then I realized this just results in a linear expression...
+So this was a bit overkill, but it was fun to do in Kotlin!

 Output:
 ```